wp-plugins/google-places-reviews/readme.txt

 5. The plugins settings page found under Settings > Google Reviews

+== Upgrade Notice ==
+Version 1.1.2 is mostly cosmetic changes.
+But if you are using Google Places Reviews in a language other than English, this update makes it fully Internationalized.
+We are looking for translators.
+Read at https://wordimpress.com/docs/languages

 == Changelog ==

+= 1.1.2 =
+* Added Activation Banner
+* Updated readme.txt
+* Fully I18n (internationalization) ready

 = 1.1.1 =
 * Fix: "Disable Title Output" under the "Advanced Options" in the widget wasn't working, it is now; thanks "game writer" for notifying us of this bug.